ni/nilrt/README.md

 MACHINE's in the same workspace (build directory).

 3. Build the package or packages that you want for your target.
-For example, to build Python, Ruby, and Apache for Zynq targets, run the following commands:
+For example, to build Python, Ruby, and Apache for your current MACHINE, run the following commands:

         bitbake python ruby apache2